 At each reporting date, the Company assesses whether there is any indication that an asset may be impaired, based on internal or external factors.
 If any such indication exists, the Company estimates the recoverable amount of the asset or the cash generating unit.
 If such recoverable amount of the asset or cash generating unit to which the asset belongs is less than its carrying amount, the carrying amount is reduced to its recoverable amount.
 The reduction is treated as an impairment loss and is recognised in the Statement of Profit and Loss.
-If, at the reporting date there is an indication that a previously previously recognised are accordingly reversed in the Statement of Profit and Loss.
+If, at the reporting date there is an indication that a previously assessed impairment loss no longer exists, the recoverable amount is reassessed and the asset is reflected at the recoverable amount.
+Impairment losses previously recognised are accordingly reversed in the Statement of Profit and Loss.